vorcigernix/engineeringroles/makers/level2.md

-Senior Engineer
+Engineer L2
 ===============

-*Same as Engineer II, but also...*
+*Same as L1, but also...*

 ### Should have

-* Successfully performed the role of an Engineer II at Meetup or equivalent role elsewhere
+* Successfully performed the role of an L1 at Socialbakers or equivalent role elsewhere
 * Performed work that was evaluated to be done at ‘high quality’ by peers
 * Demonstrated ability to collaborate well across teams
 * Succeeded as an engineer when presented with projects of increasing complexity over time across multiple areas or domains of the code/product